Chia-Network/chia-docs/docs/rpc-reference/offers.md

 - `PENDING_CONFIRM`
 - `PENDING_CANCEL`

-The Offer is no longer valid if it is in any of the following states:
+The Offer is not valid if it is in any of the following states:

 - `CANCELLED`
 - `CONFIRMED`